Jan Willem de Winter: Naval career

-Here he threw himself heart and soul into the cause of the French Revolution, and served in the French Revolutionary Army under Charles François Dumouriez and Charles Pichegru in the campaigns of 1792 and 1793, and was soon promoted to the rank of brigadier general.
+Here he threw himself heart and soul into the cause of the French Revolution, and served in the French Revolutionary Army under Charles François Dumouriez and Charles Pichegru in the campaigns of 1792 and 1793, and was soon promoted to the rank of brigade general.

 In 1795, when Pichegru overran the Dutch Republic, De Winter returned with the French army to his native country.
 The new regime now utilized the experience he had gained as a naval officer by giving him the post of adjunct-general for the reorganization of the Batavian Navy.
-In 1796, he was appointed vice-admiral and commander-in-chief of the Batavian navy.
-He spared no efforts to strengthen it and improve its condition, and on 11 October 1797 he ventured upon an encounter off Camperdown with a British fleet under Admiral Adam Duncan.
+In 1796, he was appointed vice admiral and commander-in-chief of the Batavian navy.
+He spared no efforts to strengthen it and improve its condition, and on 11 October 1797 he led a fleet which fought the Battle of Camperdown against a British fleet under Admiral Adam Duncan.

-After an obstinate struggle, the Batavian navy was defeated, and de Winter himself was taken prisoner.
+After an obstinate struggle, the Batavian fleet was defeated, and de Winter himself was taken prisoner.
 He remained in England until December, when he gave his parole and was released.
 His conduct in the Battle of Camperdown was declared by a court-martial to have nobly maintained the honour of the Batavian flag.